A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: Research directions

 Theorem \ref{thm-ppm-altruns} shows fixed-parameter tractability of \ppm with respect to $\run(T)$.
 An immediate consequence is that any \ppm instance can be reduced by polynomial time preprocessing to an equivalent instance -- a kernel -- of size depending solely on $\run(T)$.
 This raises the question whether even a polynomial-sized kernel exists.
+Such kernels, and in particular polynomial kernels, have been the focus of intensive research in algorithmics~\cite{invitationtokernelization}.
 Another research direction is the study of further parameters such as permutation statistics listed in the Appendix A of~\cite{kitaev2011patterns}.

+At this point, several algorithms exist that solve \ppm without imposing restrictions on $P$ and $T$.
+The algorithms by Guillemot and Marx~\cite{guillemotmarx2013ppmfpt}, Albert et al.~\cite{springer:AlbertAAH01} and Ahal and Rabinovich~\cite{DBLP:journals/siamdm/AhalR08} seem to be particularly well-suited for small patterns.
+In contrast, the runtime of our algorithm does not depend that critically on $\card{P}$.
+Thus, it may be expected that our algorithm is preferable for large patterns.
+However, only implementations and benchmarks could allow to settle this question and compare these algorithms.

-The major open problem in this regard is whether \ppm is fpt with respect to the length of $P$.
-Finally, our method of making use of alternating runs might lead to fast algorithms for other permutation based problems.
+Finally, our method of making use of alternating runs might also lead to fast algorithms for other permutation based problems.